 When considering what alloy best suits your design needs, machining and finishing operations should also be taken into account.
 Zinc and zinc-aluminum alloys offer superior results over aluminum and magnesium when it comes to finishing, and they can drastically reduce the workload needed to produce a final product.

 The most important thing to consider when selecting an alloy is the unique mechanical and physical properties they provide and how those will impact the performance and longevity of your design’s application.

 For projects involving exposure to higher temperatures, aluminum offers better strength than other alloys.
 For designs that require a high yield strength and modulus of elasticity, zinc alloys are the best choice.
 Magnesium also offers many benefits due to its lighter weight, and it can be substituted for aluminum for specific components.

-To find out more about aluminum alloys and how they and other materials might work for your die casting project, contact Premier Die Casting online or by phone at 800.394.3006.
+To find out more about aluminum alloys and how they and other materials might work for your die casting project, contact Premier Die Casting online.